geonetwork/core-geonetwork/docs/manual/docs/customizing-application/integrating-external-resource-properties.md

 ## How It Works

 1. When resources are retrieved for indexing, GeoNetwork reads the metadata properties stored with each blob in cloud storage
-2. For any properties that match the configured `jcloud.additional.properties` names, the values are extracted
+2. For any properties that match the configured `jcloud.additional.indexed.properties` names, the values are extracted
 3. These properties are stored in the `additionalProperties` map within the `MetadataResourceExternalManagementProperties` object
 4. The enriched resource data is indexed and becomes searchable in the catalog